Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Experiments

 \subsection{Baselines}

-To ensure a comprehensive evaluation, we categorize our baselines according to the three structural paradigms established in our related work:

-\textbf{Flat Serialization-based Methods:} This group represents the mainstream approach of treating table understanding as a sequence-modeling task. \textbf{E5}~\cite{zhang2024e5} is an embedding-optimized serialization framework designed to enhance semantic retrieval within tables. \textbf{Chain-of-Table}~\cite{wang2024chain} is An advanced reasoning-centric baseline that performs step-wise decomposition over Markdown tables.
-By including this, we evaluate whether our structural induction provides a more robust foundation than iterative text-based reasoning.

-\textbf{Schema-Alignment Baselines:} We select \textbf{TableLlama}~\cite{zhang2024tablellama}, which represents the programmatic paradigm.
-It utilizes instruction tuning to align tables with canonical relational schemas.
-This comparison highlights the limitations of rigid schema-based normalization in handling unconventional or heterogeneous layouts.

-\textbf{Logical Topology Reconstruction Baselines:} We benchmark against \textbf{ST-RAPTOR}~\cite{tang2025st}, a pioneering graph-based method.
-Unlike our semantic-driven approach, it reconstructs logical edges primarily via geometric layout features (e.g., visual borders).
-This contrast allows us to demonstrate the superiority of ours in resolving complex cell-role dependencies.
+To ensure a comprehensive evaluation, we categorize our baselines according to the three structural paradigms established in our related work: \textbf{1) Flat Serialization-based Baselines:} This group represents the mainstream approach of treating table understanding as a sequence-modeling task.
+E5~\cite{zhang2024e5} is an embedding-optimized serialization framework designed to enhance semantic retrieval within tables.
+Chain-of-Table~\cite{wang2024chain} is an advanced reasoning-centric baseline that performs step-wise decomposition over Markdown tables. \textbf{2) Schema-Alignment Baselines:} We select TableLlama~\cite{zhang2024tablellama}, which represents the programmatic paradigm.
+It utilizes instruction tuning to align tables with canonical relational schemas. \textbf{3) Logical Topology Reconstruction Baselines:} We benchmark against ST-RAPTOR~\cite{tang2025st}, a pioneering graph-based method.
+Unlike our semantic-driven approach, it reconstructs logical edges primarily via geometric layout features, e.g., visual borders.